-5 Ways to Increase Employee Engagement Among Baby Boomers
+5 Ways to Engage Baby Boomers in the Workplace

-There is a huge focus right now on how Millennials and Gen Zers impact the workplace.
+Right now, there is a considerable focus on how Millennials and Gen Zers impact the workplace.
 But Baby Boomers were the original generation that changed the job and consumer landscape.
-And today, Boomers still make up a large part of the U.S. workforce, and are working well past traditional retirement years.
+And today, Boomers still make up a large part of the U.S. workforce and are working well past traditional retirement years.
 However, according to a Gallup State of the American Workplace Report, Baby Boomers are also the most disengaged segment of the workforce.
-And this lack of employee engagement costs corporate America almost $500 million a year.
-So, how can we increase the employee engagement of Baby Boomers in their work?
-Here are a few ideas we liked from talentmgt.com.
+This lack of employee engagement costs corporate America almost $500 million annually.
+So, how can we increase employee engagement of Baby Boomers in the workplace?

 Provide Mentorship Opportunities